 First and foremost, every small printing project requires a printer—and not just any printer.
 A digital printer is essential to modern printing projects, as it allows for high-quality prints with no need to use film.
 Not only do digital printers allow you to print at home instead of using a photo lab (saving time and money), but they also make it easy to preview your images before blow-drying, censoring, or cropping them!

-Digital printers come in all shapes and sizes, which can be very confusing when trying to find the right one for you; however, they all have the same basic functions.
-In order to complete a successful small printing project it is important that digital printer has these five features:
+Printers come in all shapes and sizes, which can be very confusing when trying to find the right one for you; some printing even requires CTM labeling systems.
+However, they almost have the same basic functions.
+In order to complete a successful small printing project, it is important that a printer has these five features:

 - The ability to produce high-quality prints quickly, saving you valuable time.